Retired Atlantic City police officer kills himself after fatally shooting ex-girlfriend

 The local Policemen’s Benevolent Association and the Atlantic City Police Superior Officers Association sued the city on Beattie's behalf in 2010, demanding he and two other officers be paid their retirement payout.

-Anyone with additional information about the murder-suicide is asked to contact Gloucester County Detective Brandon Cohen, at 856-384-5524, or Deptford Township Detective Robert Jones, at 856-845-6300.
+Anyone with additional information about the murder-suicide can call Gloucester County Detective Brandon Cohen at 856-384-5524 or Deptford Township police Detective Robert Jones at 856-845-6300.

 Contact Eric Conklin: